Malhar-Girgaonkar/M.U.R.A.L/README.md

   - Run executable if available

 ## License
-This project is not licensed yet.
+This project is licensed Under MIT.

 ## About Author
 This application is made entirely from scratch, including the building of the neural network and the application, by Malhar Girgaonkar.
 I have a deep appreciation for art in all its shapes and forms.
 The current trend of AI gaining popularity in creative fields, which is at the forefront of what defines humans, has caused many artists to lose their mental peace due to job security and replacement fears by the more powerful, productive, and efficient AI.